UsoDelduca/UsoDelduca/README.md

 - 👋 Hi, I’m @UsoDelduca
 - 👀 I’m interested in improving my coding
-- 🌱 I’m currently developing my ReactJS skills (props, hooks and all the jazz)
+- 🌱 I’m currently developing my Next.Js 13 skills (props, routes, and everything in between)
+- 🌱 Also learning how to set up MongoDB, Google Auth and styling using Tailwind
 - 💞️ I’m looking to collaborate on important matters =)
 - 📫 How to reach me: Facebook, LinkedIn, Instagram